lambda-client/lambda/.github/CONTRIBUTING.md

 If you believe that some documentation can be improved or added, please discuss with us on our [Discord](https://discord.gg/QjfBxJzE5x)

 ### Naming Convention
-We follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for the Lambda project.
+We follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for the Minato Client project.

 Feel free to propose additional compatible naming conventions.